Ray Aviation Scholarship

 All sessions offered are the same camp.

-We flew 47 kids at the August 10 rally at Warrenton and have 50 kids scheduled for Sept 14, also at Warrenton.
+We flew 43 kids at the Nov 9 rally at Manassas and 28 kids at Manassas on Oct 5.
 Our next Young Eagles Rallies are:

 To become a Young Eagles volunteer, ground or pilot, proceed to yeday.org and use the “sign-up” feature.
 Let Bob know you have signed up so we can send you an invitation to volunteer.
 If you volunteer without being signed up, you will not get important changes/updates about the YE rally.